Disintegration Effect: Themes and composition

 Spurring from the initial writing sessions where the band was contemplating the idea of providing a soundtrack for a post apocalyptic film, much of the album's lyrical content centers around the dependence of technology in the modern world.
-Murray had been influenced by his surroundings, stated he felt "...fascinated and horrified by our addiction to technology...Next time you’re in a restaurant, look around at how many husband and wives, boyfriends/girlfriends or friends are on their phones looking at Facebook instead of enjoying each other’s company.
-That’s just the tip of the iceberg."
+Murray had been influenced by his surroundings, stated he felt "...fascinated and horrified by our addiction to technology...Next time you're in a restaurant, look around at how many husband and wives, boyfriends/girlfriends or friends are on their phones looking at Facebook instead of enjoying each other's company.
+That's just the tip of the iceberg."
 The sentiment lead to more negative overtones, with fears that current trends could actually lead to that fictional "apocalyptic" scenario.
 Murray stated that the album could be epitomized by the lyrics "Freedom is dead" from the track "Obedience", which he stated"...is about defeat.
 The humans have lost the war and are now slaves to the machines."

 Sonically, Murray stated that the band hadn't especially intended on making "their heaviest album yet", but that it just happened naturally with the subject matter.
 The album featured heavy, downtuned distorted guitars, electronic noises, and screamed vocals, more reminiscent of Ultraspank's sound, especially Progress, than past Lo-Pro releases.
 Murray eventually felt that longtime fans of his and Godfrey would enjoy the prospect of a throwback to their Ultraspank days.

 Release

-Just prior to the concert, Murray announced that the album's title would be Disintegration Effect, and that it would be released on May 14, 2013.
-The announcement was coupled with a brief, 20 second preview of the album, containing clips from the tracks "Give Me Life" and "Obedience".
+Just before the concert Murray announced that the album's title would be Disintegration Effect, and that it would be released on May 14, 2013.
+The announcement was coupled with a brief, 20-second preview of the album, containing clips from the tracks "Give Me Life" and "Obedience".
 The opening track, "Give Me Life", was made available on the Battlefield of the Mind soundtrack a month prior to the release of Disintegration Effect.
 The band streamed the track "Soulless" a day prior to the album's release.

 Track listing

 Reception and sales

 AmpKicker gave the album a 9.5 of 10 album, praising the album's concept and sound, stating "It comes with a message and the power to open your eyes to how our society is destroying itself.
 Murray is at his peak and screams the hell out of this album.
-The thickness of Godfrey’s guitar surrounds you and makes those speakers shake, and the drums are like a stampede through your eardrums.
+The thickness of Godfrey's guitar surrounds you and makes those speakers shake, and the drums are like a stampede through your eardrums.
 Belgium print magazine Rock Tribune gave the album a positive review as well, awarding it an 8.5 out of 10 rating.

 Murray stated that the album charted to no. 94 on the iTunes charts on its release day, and that the band had already sold out of physical copies on the album's first day alone.